-The transaction price was comprised of fixed consideration of \$45.0 million in upfront fees and variable consideration of (i)\$14.2 million in estimated phase 1 services, (ii) \$12.5 million in milestone payments achieved upon the initiation of a phase 1 study in December 2017, and (iii)\$4.7 million in estimated phase 2a services.
+The transaction price was comprised of fixed consideration of \$45.0 million in upfront fees and variable consideration of (i) \$14.2 million in estimated phase 1 services, (ii) \$12.5 million in milestone payments achieved upon the initiation of a phase 1 study in December 2017, and (iii) \$4.7 million in estimated phase 2a services.
 The \$45.0 million upfront fee, which represents the fixed consideration in the transaction price, was allocated to each of the performance obligations based on the relative proportion of their standalone selling prices.
 Variable consideration of \$14.2 million is related to the phase 1 services and will be allocated entirely to the performance obligation to which they relate.
-Variable consideration of \$12.5 million related to the phase 1 trial milestone was allocated by relative selling price to the combined performance obligation comprised of a non-exclusive platform technology license, research and development license and commercial licenses for the AstraZeneca Lead Product, and the combined performance obligation comprised of development and manufacturing services and technology transfer services for the AstraZeneca Lead Product performance obligations.
+Variable consideration of \$12.5 million related to the phase 1 trial milestone was allocated by relative selling price to the combined performance obligation comprised of a non-exclusive platform technology license, research and development license and commercial licenses for the AstraZeneca Lead Product and research services for the AstraZeneca Lead Product, and the combined performance obligation comprised of development and manufacturing services and technology transfer services for the AstraZeneca Lead Product performance obligations.
 Variable consideration of \$4.7 million for phase 2a services was allocated specifically to the related performance obligation.

 The amounts allocated to the license performance obligation for the AstraZeneca Lead Product and the four performance obligations for the four research licenses for AstraZeneca Collaboration Products will be recognized on a proportional performance basis as the activities are conducted over the life of the arrangement.
 The amounts allocated to the performance obligation for phase 1 services, technology transfer services for the AstraZeneca Lead Product will be recognized on a proportional performance basis over the estimated term of development through phase 2a study.
 The amounts allocated to the performance obligation for phase 2a services for the AstraZeneca Lead Product will be recognized on a proportionate performance basis over an estimated term of 12 months.
 The amounts allocated to the performance obligation for participation on each of the committees will be recognized on a straight-line basis over the expected term of development of the AstraZeneca Lead Product and the AstraZeneca Collaboration Products.
 The term of performance is approximately five years.
-The amounts allocated to the four performance obligations for the material right to acquire a development license and the four performance obligations for commercial licenses for the AstraZeneca Collaboration Products will be recognized upon exercise of the specific material right and delivery of each of the development licenses.
-As of March 31, 2020, there was \$22.8 million of aggregate transaction price allocated to remaining performance obligations.
+The amounts allocated to the four performance obligations for the material right and delivery of each of the development licenses.
+As of June 30, 2020, there was \$23.2 million of aggregate transaction price allocated to remaining performance obligations.